Maheshmuddunuru/Analysis-and-Prediction-of-Deleted-questions-in-Stack-Overflow/README.md

 I have used python Language for this project.

 ## Packages
-This project requires the following packages.
+This project requires the following packages to run our machine learning model.
 ```bash
 import pandas as pd
 import numpy as np